Coca-Cola HBC buys Italian premium mineral water maker Lurisia

-MILAN, Sept 18 (Reuters) - Coca-Cola HBC, which bottles Coca-Cola products in Europe, has agreed to buy Italian mineral water maker and sparkling beverage company Lurisia in a deal worth 88 million euros ($97 million), it said on Wednesday.
+MILAN (Reuters) - Coca-Cola HBC (CCH.L), which bottles Coca-Cola (KO.N) products in Europe, has agreed to buy Italian mineral water maker and sparkling beverage company Lurisia in a deal worth 88 million euros ($97 million), it said on Wednesday.

 The acquisition, made together with global beverage group Coca-Cola, will allow the London-listed group to add premium Italian brands to its portfolio, which includes iced teas and plant based drinks.